CameronCSS/CameronCSS/README.md

 ## About Me

-As a data professional with a passion for visualization and storytelling, my goal is to utilize my skills in SQL, Power BI, and Python to turn complex data sets into easily understandable insights.
+As a data professional with a passion for visualization and storytelling, my goal is to utilize my skills in SQL, Power BI, Tableau, and Python to turn complex data sets into easily understandable insights.
 With a background in project management and business analysis, I have the ability and drive to effectively communicate findings and collaborate with cross-functional teams.

 I am always seeking new opportunities to learn and grow as a data analyst, and am excited to be a part of a community of like-minded data nerds.